LSD Addiction Guide

 What Does LSD Look Like?

-Pure LSD does not take on color or scent, and tends to have a bitter taste.
-While LSD is a solid in its purest form, it can be absorbed into paper, known as “sheets of acid”—often sporting small, colorful designs with cartoon characters or drawings.
-LSD can also be absorbed into sugar cubes, or fashioned into gelatin.
+Pure LSD does not take on color or scent and tends to have a bitter taste.
+While LSD is solid in its purest form, it can be absorbed into the paper, known as “sheets of acid”—often sporting small, colorful designs with cartoon characters or drawings.
+LSD can also be absorbed into sugar cubes or fashioned into gelatin.

 How Is LSD Used?

 Historically, LSD has been used experimentally in a wide variety of settings.
-Under the brand-name Delysid, LSD was once used in the field of psychiatry in the late 1940s as a therapeutic tool.
-During the 1950s, LSD was used by the CIA in a research experiment to unwitting agents, military members, government employees, and members of the public.
+Under the brand name Delysid, LSD was once used in psychiatry in the late 1940s as a therapeutic tool.
+During the 1950s, LSD was used by the CIA in a research experiment to unwitting agents, military members, government employees, and public members.
 During the 1960s, recreational use of LSD skyrocketed, leading to the criminalization of LSD.
-Today, LSD is often used at underground raves, by college students at parties, as a “trip drug,” that can create hallucinatory and multi-sensory or cognitive distortions.
+Today, LSD is often used at underground raves, by college students at parties, as a “trip drug” that can create hallucinatory and multi-sensory or cognitive distortions.

-As a drug, LSD is usually taken orally, often by licking, sucking or eating blotter paper, jellos, or sugar cubes.
-Liquid LSD can be taken through syringes, via injections into the veins or in between muscles.
-LSD can also be encapsulated into gel-caps, or taken in pill form when combined with binders.
+LSD is usually taken orally as a drug, often by licking, sucking, or eating blotter paper, jellos, or sugar cubes.
+In addition, liquid LSD can be taken through syringes via injections into the veins or between muscles.
+LSD can also be encapsulated into gel caps or taken in pill form when combined with binders.
 Users tend to feel effects with relatively small doses, measured in micrograms—measurements exponentially smaller than most those used for most drugs.

 Is LSD Legal?

 LSD remains illegal in the United States, classified as a “Schedule I” drug.
-Currently, it is illegal to be in possession of LSD, as well as to manufacture, distribute, transport or sell the substance.
+Currently, it is unlawful to have LSD and manufacture, distribute, transport, or sell the substance.